 This wax-filled material is designed for reliable direct investment casting with zero ash content and clean burnout.
-Printed parts are suitable for both custom try-ons and final production.
+3D printed wax patterns are suitable for both custom try-ons and final production.

 The Digital Jewelry Industry

 The way jewelers work is changing, and castable photopolymer resins are leading the way.
-From independent designers concepting and prototyping in their studios, to casting houses increasing capacity and diversifying their offerings, digital fabrication techniques are increasingly key to growing a successful jewelry business.
+From independent designers concepting and prototyping in their studios, to casting houses increasing capacity and diversifying their offerings, additive manufacturing techniques are increasingly key to growing a successful jewelry business.

 Ornate Geometries, Accurate Prints